stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

   He rose at last, crazed by thirst, aching unbearably, and suffering the greatest disappointment any mortal could know.
 He was, then, the last living thing upon the globe.
-His the heritage of the Earth&nbsp;.&nbsp;.&nbsp;. all the lands, and all to him equally useless.
+His the heritage of the Earth . . . all the lands, and all to him equally useless.
 He staggered up, not looking at the dim white form in the reflected moonlight, and went through the door.
 About the empty village he wandered, searching for water and sadly inspecting this long-empty place so spectrally preserved by the changeless air.
-Here there was a dwelling, there a rude place where things had been made&mdash;clay vessels holding only dust, and nowhere any liquid to quench his burning thirst.
+Here there was a dwelling, there a rude place where things had been made--clay vessels holding only dust, and nowhere any liquid to quench his burning thirst.

   Then, in the centre of the little town, Ull saw a well-curb.
 He knew what it was, for he had heard tales of such things from Mladdna.
 With pitiful joy, he reeled forward and leaned upon the edge.
 There, at last, was the end of his search.
-Water&mdash;slimy, stagnant, and shallow, but water&mdash;before his sight.
+Water--slimy, stagnant, and shallow, but water--before his sight.

   Ull cried out in the voice of a tortured animal, groping for the chain and bucket.
 His hand slipped on the slimy edge; and he fell upon his chest across the brink.
-For a moment he lay there&mdash;then soundlessly his body was precipitated down the black shaft.
+For a moment he lay there--then soundlessly his body was precipitated down the black shaft.

   There was a slight splash in the murky shallowness as he struck some long-sunken stone, dislodged aeons ago from the massive coping.
 The disturbed water subsided into quietness.

   And now at last the Earth was dead.
 The final, pitiful survivor had perished.
-All the teeming billions; the slow aeons; the empires and civilizations of mankind were summed up in this poor twisted form&mdash;and how titanically meaningless it all had been!
-Now indeed had come an end and climax to all the efforts of humanity&mdash;how monstrous and incredible a climax in the eyes of those poor complacent fools of the prosperous days!
-Not ever again would the planet know the thunderous tramping of human millions&mdash;or even the crawling of lizards and the buzz of insects, for they, too, had gone.
+All the teeming billions; the slow aeons; the empires and civilizations of mankind were summed up in this poor twisted form--and how titanically meaningless it all had been!
+Now indeed had come an end and climax to all the efforts of humanity--how monstrous and incredible a climax in the eyes of those poor complacent fools of the prosperous days!
+Not ever again would the planet know the thunderous tramping of human millions--or even the crawling of lizards and the buzz of insects, for they, too, had gone.
 Now was come the reign of sapless branches and endless fields of tough grasses.
 Earth, like its cold, imperturbable moon, was given over to silence and blackness forever.